undefined06855/flikk-backend/README.md

 you do NOT want to use this, this was 100% for internal use and the codebase is literally genuinely in every sense possible the worst javascript i've ever written in my life

+this is the flikk backend as it was used in the final game, with sensitive info, hardcoded tokens and admin passwords and ssl certificates removed, and git history removed.

 ## Setup

 Most things you'll figure out by failing to run `run.bat` but basically